G Penrhyn Jones, National Library of Wales journal Vol X/3 Summer 1958.

 The first great epidemic wave had spread westward from India, reaching Moscow in 1830, St. Petersburg in June the following year, and appearing four months later in Sunderland where the first death occurred on october 20, 1831

-- 1. It took some time for Koch's vibrio to he generally accepted as the specifie causative organism of cholera.
+- 1. It took some time for Koch's (see footnote) vibrio to he generally accepted as the specifie causative organism of cholera.
 Timothy Richards Lewis, the Welsh parasitologist, dismissed Koch's theory in a letter to the Lancet in 1882, and the Jenner Committee, of which Lewis was secretary, in its memorandum substantially supported the Klein-Gibbes Report of 1885 which had also rejected the theory.
 Jones, E. D.: The National Library of Wales Journal, II, 68.

 - 2. Thomson, D.: England in the Nineteenth Century (1950), p.
 134.